-Grading System

-A 100-96 4.0 .

-A- 95-94 3.7

-B+ 93-92 3.3

-В 91-87 3.0

-B- 86-85 2.7

-C+ 84-83 2.3

-C 82-78 2.0

-F below 78 0.0

-- S Satisfactory; not computed in grade point average. - I Incomplete; issued only upon approval and for extenuating circumstances; allows the student to complete course work up to six weeks after the end of a term.
+- A 100 96 - A- 95 94 - B+ 93 92 - B 91 88 - B- 87 86 - C+ 85 84 - C 83 80 C- 79 - 78 - C- 79 78 F below 78 - P Passing or better work; not figured in the grade point average. - S Satisfactory; not computed in grade point average. - I Incomplete; issued only upon approval and for extenuating circumstances; allows the student to complete course work up to six weeks after the end of a term.
 The grade for the late course work is lowered by one letter grade; the incomplete grade is figured as an F in the grade point average until the course work is graded and a Grade Change form is submitted.
-The grade becomes an F by default if the course work is not submitted within the six-week period.
-Also used to indicate a grade for a final product when registered for "Final Product Continuation" (up to a maximum of two semesters). - W Withdrawal between the third and ninth weeks for a traditional semester course; withdrawal between the second and fifth weeks for a quad (half semester or eight week) course; not figured in the grade point average.
-Also assigned to all classes dropped during the first two weeks of class (traditional semester course) or first week (quad course) because the student withdraws from school. - AU Successful audit; indicates regular attendance and involvement in an audited course.
-Academic credit is not received and hours are not computed in the grade point average. - WA Withdrawn or unsuccessful audit; indicates that regular attendance and/or requirements were not satisfactorily fulfilled for an audited course and/or the student was administratively withdrawn from the course. - WF Withdrew failing; assigned upon withdrawal or dismissal from a class or school after the last day to drop a class when the coursework-to-date is failing; figured as an F in the grade point average. - WP Withdrew passing; assigned upon withdrawal or dismissal from a class or school after the last day to drop a class when the course-work-to-date is passing or better; not figured in the grade point average. - EA Failure to meet attendance policy; figured as an "F" in the grade point average.
+The grade becomes an F by default if the course work is not submitted within the sixweek period.
+Also used to indicate a grade for a final product when registered for "Final Product Continuation" (up to a maximum of two semesters). - W Withdrawal between the third and ninth weeks for a traditional semester course; withdrawal between the second and fifth weeks for a quad (half-semester or eight-week) course; not figured in the grade point average.
+Also assigned to all classes dropped during the first two weeks of class (traditional semester course) or first week (quad course) because the student withdraws from school. - AF 8-week course Unofficial (Administrative) Withdrawal after a student begins a scheduled course when course-work-to-date is failing; figured as an "F" in the grade point average.
+16-week course Unofficial (Administrative) Withdrawal after a student begins a scheduled course when course-work-to-date is failing; figured as an "F" in the grade point average. - AP 8-week course Unofficial (Administrative) Withdrawal after a student begins a scheduled course when course-work-to-date is passing; not figured in the grade point average.
+16-week course Unofficial (Administrative) Withdrawal after a student begins a scheduled course when course-work-to-date is passing; not figured in the grade point average. - AU Successful audit; indicates regular attendance and involvement in an audited course.
+Academic credit is not received and hours are not computed in the grade point average. - AW 8-wk course Unofficial (Administrative) Withdrawal, done after week two, when a student does not begin a course; not figured in the grade point average.
+16-wk course Unofficial (Administrative) Withdrawal, done after week two, when a student does not begin a course; not figured in the grade point average.
+The above policy will be prorated based upon the actual meeting schedule of the course. - WA Withdrawn or unsuccessful audit; indicates that regular attendance and/or requirements were not satisfactorily fulfilled for an audited course and/or the student was administratively withdrawn from the course.

-LA Leave of Absence; requires a student to be out of class for up to 180 days.
-Students not returning within the 180 day period will be issued an "F" grade for all classes having the "LA" designation.
+- WF Withdrew failing; assigned upon withdrawal or dismissal from a class or school after the last day to drop a class when the course-work-to-date is failing; figured as an F in the grade point average. - WP Withdrew passing; assigned upon withdrawal or dismissal from a class or school after the last day to drop a class when the course-work-to-date is passing or better; not figured in the grade point average. - LA Leave of Absence; requires a student to be out of class for up to 180 days.
+Students not returning within the 180day period will be issued an "F" grade for all classes having the "LA" designation.